 Water Hotel (Intermediate C), 53-57 Taisheng South Road, Chengdu, Tel.
 028 8298 8888

-This is a big so called four star hotel trying to be posh but is actually quite basic with dingy rooms and aircon that you don’t have any control over.
+This place is trying to be posh but it’s actually quite basic with dingy rooms and aircon that you don’t have any control over.
 There are free Wi-Fi and internet cable connections in the rooms.
-The staff are friendly but have weak English skills which made booking restaurants a bit of a chore.
-The gym is pitiful with tiny unusable machines.
+The staff are friendly but they have weak English skills which made booking restaurants a bit of a chore.
+The gym is pitiful with tiny, unusable machines.
 Breakfast is good if you’re Chinese, sparse if you’re not.
 There are lots of noodle bars down the side street opposite and to the left of the front entrance.